Odizinne/Qwote/README.md

 ## Features

-Qwote features a tray icon.
+Qwote feature a tray icon.
 With it you can create new notes or exit the app.

 Notes features 3 buttons: